jayin92/SatelliteSfM/README.md

 #### What it does

-For each scene, the script performs three steps:
+For each scene, the script performs four steps:

 1. **Skew Correction** - Corrects geometric distortions using SRTM elevation data
 ```bash